pingcap/docs-cn/develop/dev-guide-sample-application-java-hibernate.md

 ### Step 3.2 Modify parameters for TiDB Cloud

-If you are using a TiDB Cloud Serverless Tier cluster, modify the `hibernate.connection.url`, `hibernate.connection.username`, `hibernate.connection.password` in `hibernate.cfg.xml`.
+If you are using a TiDB Serverless cluster, modify the `hibernate.connection.url`, `hibernate.connection.username`, `hibernate.connection.password` in `hibernate.cfg.xml`.

 ```xml
 <?xml version='1.0' encoding='utf-8'?>